Kochen-Specker Contextuality: Applications of quantum contextuality

 This connection is best explained with an example.
-Consider the nine orthogonal bases in four-dimensional space, which came out of the 18 vector proof in Fig.~\ref{fig:cab18} in Sec.~\ref{sec:KS-sets}.
-The overall 36 vectors can be organised in a $9 \times 4$ array $\ket{\psi_{ij}}$ and the indices $(ij)$ constitute the input space $X$ of the channel $\mathcal{N}$.
-Then, one contructs the channel such that two inputs $(ij)$ and $(kl)$ are confusable, if the vectors $\ket{\psi_{ij}}$ and $\ket{\psi_{kl}}$ are orthogonal.
-This can be achieved in different ways, for instance one can just take as an output space $Y=X$ and start with $p(y|x) = \delta_{xy}$, then small disturbances are added in order to build the desired confusability graph.
+Consider the nine orthogonal bases in four-dimensional space, which came out of the 18-vector proof in Fig.~\ref{fig:cab18} in Sec.~\ref{sec:KS-sets}.
+The 36 overall vectors can be organized in a $9 \times 4$ array $\ket{\psi_{ij}}$ and the indices $(ij)$ constitute the input space $X$ of the channel $\mathcal{N}$.
+One then constructs the channel such that two inputs $(ij)$ and $(kl)$ are confusable if the vectors $\ket{\psi_{ij}}$ and $\ket{\psi_{kl}}$ are orthogonal.
+This can be achieved in different ways: for instance one can simply take $Y=X$ as an output space and start with $p(y|x) = \delta_{xy}$.
+Small disturbances are added in order to build the desired confusability graph.

-The resulting channel has now $c_0(\mathcal{N}) \leq 8.$ To see this, assume that $c_0(\mathcal{N}) = 9$ (or larger).
-Clearly, the nine distinguishable $x_m$ have to belong to the nine different bases (or rows in the array), since inputs within a row are by construction not perfectly distinguishable by Bob.
-Moreover, if the same vector appears on two positions in the array ($\ket{\psi_{ij}} = \ket{\psi_{kl}}$) and $(ij)$ belongs to the set $\{x_m\}$, then also $(kl)$ belongs to the set, since $\ket{\psi_{ij}}$ is orthogonal to all other vectors in the row $k$.
-So, one arrives at an assigment of values to the 36 vectors that obeys the rules of noncontextuality, and this is by construction not possible.
+The resulting channel has $c_0(\mathcal{N}) \leq 8.$ To see this, assume that $c_0(\mathcal{N}) = 9$ (or larger).
+The nine distinguishable $x_m$ have to belong to the nine different bases (or rows in the array) since inputs within a row are by construction not perfectly distinguishable by Bob.
+Moreover, if the same vector appears on two positions in the array ($\ket{\psi_{ij}} = \ket{\psi_{kl}}$) and $(ij)$ belongs to the set $\{x_m\}$, then $(kl)$ also belongs to the set since $\ket{\psi_{ij}}$ is orthogonal to all other vectors in the row $k$.
+Thereofre, one arrives at an assignment of values to the 36 vectors that obeys the rules of noncontextuality, and this is by construction not possible.

-On the other hand, it is easy to see that with the help of entanglement $c_{\rm E}(\mathcal{N}) \geq 9.$ Assume that Alice and Bob share an maximally entangled state in a $4 \times 4$-system.
-Then, in order to send the row index $i$ to Bob, Alice just performs the a projective measurement of the corresponding basis on her part of the state.
+On the other hand, it is evident that with the help of entanglement $c_{\rm E}(\mathcal{N}) \geq 9.$ Assume that Alice and Bob share a maximally entangled state in a $4 \times 4$-system.
+To send the row index $i$ to Bob, Alice then simply performs a projective measurement of the corresponding basis on her part of the state.
 She obtains the random result $j$ and sends $(ij)$ through the channel.
-From the channel output $y$, Bob can identify a clique of four possible inputs $(kl).$ The corresponding states $\ket{\psi_{kl}}$ are orthogonal, so he can identify Alices input by performing a projective measurement on his reduced state, which is given by $\ket{\psi_{ij}}.$
+From the channel output $y$, Bob can identify a clique of four possible inputs $(kl).$ The corresponding states $\ket{\psi_{kl}}$ are orthogonal, so he can identify Alice's input by performing a projective measurement on his reduced state, which is given by $\ket{\psi_{ij}}.$